Guilherme-Ataliba/Benchmarking-symbolic-regression-constant-optimization-schemes/README.md

 ## 👨‍💻 Author

-Developed by Luiz Guilherme Ataliba dos Reis,
+Developed by Luiz Guilherme Ataliba dos Reis, Master’s student in Computational Physics, with a focus on machine learning, symbolic regression, and high-performance computing.
-Master’s student in Computational Physics, with a focus on machine learning, symbolic regression, and high-performance computing.
+For more, visit [LinkedIn](www.linkedin.com/in/guilherme-ataliba) or follow updates